Best waterproof speakers 2024: all types tested for every budget

 (Image credit: What Hi-Fi?)

-If you love music and spending time outdoors, you need a speaker built to withstand the elements.
-Generally, water and electronics rarely mix, especially if the IP rating isn't up to scratch, but waterproof speakers are a decidedly different breed.
+If you're desperate to take your music outdoors, you need a speaker built to withstand the elements.
+Generally, water and electronics don't mix, especially if a product's IP rating isn't up to scratch, but waterproof speakers are a different breed.

-The best waterproof models are built to withstand being splashed or sometimes even submerged in water for several minutes without malfunction, or they'll just float like many of Ultimate Ears' colourful creations.
+The best waterproof models are built to withstand being splashed or sometimes submerged in water for several minutes without malfunction, while some, like many of Ultimate Ears' colourful creations, simply float like ducks.
 Still, it's not an experiment we'd recommend unless you're sure of your hardware's integrity, especially if you don't want to end up with a fizzing speaker and a pond full of dead fish.

 If you need a great-sounding, rugged portable Bluetooth speaker that won't break at the sight of water or dust, you're in the right place.
-We've tested every speaker in this list, both in our test rooms and out and about, exposing them to the elements so that you can be sure your purchase serves you well the next time you head out.
+We've tested every speaker in this list, both in our test rooms and on the go, exposing them to the elements so that you can be confident your purchase will serve you well the next time you head out.

 Find out more about our testing process here or keep scrolling to see our pick of the best waterproof speakers available.